gideongoddard/kibworth-osteopaths-v2/src/pages/blog/pelvic-health-more-than-the-pelvic-floor.md

 ---
-title: Pelvic Health - More than the pelvic floor
+title: Pelvic health - More than the pelvic floor
 date: 2021-04-23
 featuredImage: ../../images/glutes-stretch.jpg
 ---